memory-consolidation/academic-kickstart/content/project/Z/index.md

 Fostering collaboration between the different labs working in the CRC1315 is a difficult task.
 We are working on ways to disseminate information between the different researchers involved.
 This includes web tools to host the SFB1315 outputs, a SmartFigure gallery and the production of shared research outputs like data, protocols and reagents, using data mangement principles and workflow.

-You can access the latest unpublished results for this project on the SFB1315 private smartfigure gallery below (in development):
+SFB1315 member can access the latest unpublished results for this project on the its smartfigure gallery:
 </DIV>
 </DIV>

 <center>
-<iframe src ="https://sdash.sourcedata.io/dashboard" height=1000px width=90% ></iframe>
+<iframe src ="https://sdash.sourcedata.io/dashboard?search=project:Z" height=1000px width=90% ></iframe>
 </center>